predragnikolic/GithubPR/docs/content/en/index.md

 Read the README of the LSP-plugin to meet the requirements and additional installation instructions.
 </alert>

-If there is not a LSP-plugin, follow the instructions to [setup the language server](/setup-language-server) manually.
+If there is not a LSP-plugin for a language server on Package Control, follow the instructions to [setup the language server](/setup-language-server) manually.